PavanRangani/docs/docs/prd/tax/tax-components.md

 - Its a free form text input field.
 - This notes is not carry forward to next year's tax return.
 So here, user can enters the notes for the current year.

+### Auto
+- Its a flag.
+True or False
+- When component is auto created, its value is true.
+When component is manually created, its value is false.

 ## System Requirement